 The main purpose of the level shifter is to convert the small voltage provided by the MEMS device when moved by a mechanical force into a suitable logic level to enable the power management to bias the sensor node.
 In order to null standby-power consumption, it is fundamental that the circuit does not consume any power when the system is off.

-With reference to the Figure 5, a visual inspection of the circuit shows that if the voltage Vmems is zero, then transistor M9 is off.
+With reference to Figure 5, a visual inspection of the circuit shows that if the voltage Vmems is zero, then transistor M9 is off.
 Also, the voltage Vmid will be high and equal to Vcc, accounting for the leakage in the transistor.
-Therefore, the inverter with transistors M2 and M3 is in a digital stable state with Vmid1set to zero and no current flowing through the transistors.
-The rest of the circuitry is digital and thus does not consume any power as shown in Figure 6.a).
+Therefore, the inverter with transistors M2 and M3 is in a digital stable state with Vmid1 set to zero and no current flowing through the transistors.
+The rest of the circuitry is digital, and thus does not consume any power, as shown in Figure 6a.

 a)